 Tanavi Jagdale is a PhD candidate in the Department of Modern Languages and Literatures and the editorial assistant for the MLN Hispanic Issue.
 Her research interests include 20th and 21st century Latin American literature, science fiction, fantastic literature, and comparative literature.
 She is also interested in examining fictional representation of economic crisis periods in Latin America as well as how cross-cultural narratives emerge—an interests that comes from her rich cultural and multilingual Indian background.
 Prior to coming to Hopkins, Tanavi completed her MA in Economics from Fergusson College, Pune, and received the equivalent of a BA in Spanish from University of Pune, India.
 She taught Spanish for six years at Symbiosis Institute for Foreign and Indian Languages (SIFIL) and University of Pune, and also worked as Spanish Section Head at SIFIL, Pune.
 Tanavi has presented at the V Encuentro Práctico de Profesores de Español organized by Instituto Cervantes, New Delhi in 2015.
 She was one of the five recipients of a MAEC-AECID scholarship from India in 2010.
 In addition to her academic work, Tanavi is a trained Indian Classical vocalist and holds a Bachelor equivalent degree in Indian Classical Music.

-She has conducted extensive research on LGBTQ films in Latin America, specifically narrative films about the intersex community in Perú, Colombia, and Argentina.
+Lauren has likewise conducted extensive research on LGBTQ films in Latin America, specifically narrative films about the intersex community in Perú, Colombia, and Argentina.
 In recent years Mushro entered the production side of film, where she learned film editing, production, and montage skills through courses at El Centre de Cultura de Dones Francesca Bonnemaison-La Bonne and Dones Visuals (Generalitat de Barcelona).
 Her work on production and feminist film practice can be found in her forthcoming co-edited anthology, Radical Equality and Global Feminist Filmmaking: An Anthology (Vernon Press, 2021).

 David Patterson is a PhD student in the Department of Modern Languages and Literatures.
 His research interests include 20th- and 21st-century Southern Cone literature, migration, and human rights.
 He is also interested in how texts engage with philosophical notions of existence and what implications this has on ethics and social justice.
 Prior to Hopkins, he completed an MA in Spanish at Baylor University, where he wrote a thesis on Juan Rulfo, Gabriel García Márquez, and Cristina Peri Rossi and the presence of human rights in their narratives.